og-cz/bantaybayan/README.md

 ## Branding and Mission
 - Application name: "Bantay Bayan"
-- Mission: Secret public transparency platform focused on exposing ghost projects and promoting government accountability
+- Mission: Philippine public transparency platform focused on exposing ghost projects and promoting government accountability
-- Meta tags and descriptions emphasize focus on Secret public transparency and anti-ghost project advocacy
+- Meta tags and descriptions emphasize focus on Philippine public transparency and anti-ghost project advocacy
 - About section highlights the platform's role in government transparency and citizen oversight
 - All branding elements reflect the Bantay Bayan identity and mission